avcoder/unit03-lesson09/slides.md

 transition: slide-left
 ---

-# Exercise: Make rest of CRUD functionality
+# Group Exercises: Make rest of CRUD functionality

-1. Test our app so far: do a GET request to /api/order endpoint - do you get JSON back?
+(remainder of time)  Take 15 mins to develop just one of the CRUD functionalities.
+I'll take it up each 15 min interval.

 1. Implement the rest of the TODOs I listed in the comments (Cmd + Shift + F > search for 'todo').  (i.e. router, controller, handler ...)